Mad Men – Final Season – Final Show

 Not a chance.
 No big ending tying it all together came with Don’s “Om” moment somewhere in CA (one suspect Esalen).
 This was just another small moment in the show full of many similar little ones.

 Weiner has consistently told the story of how highly motivated people like Don, Roger, Peggy, and Joan continue to forge ahead despite their often hasty choices and their consequences.
-Life, whether it be in the sixties with all that hubris, is always about finding enough peace within yourself go on.
-If you’re lucky, you might just wrangle a brief moment of happiness from it all.
+Life, whether it be in the sixties with all that hubris, or anytime else for that matter, is always about finding enough peace within yourself to go on.
+If you’re lucky, you might just wrangle a moment of happiness from it all.

 A great series.
 Bravo to Weiner, the actors, and writers.
 Let us hope Hamm finally gets his Emmy.